What Might an International Visa Holder Use a Personal Loan Option For?

 Proof of Length of Stay

-Another item that will be necessary to show a prospective lender for an international loan will be proof of how long you will be in the United States for.
-Typically, the minimum amount of time a lender wants to see is three years, but that can vary by lender.
-Also, lenders of personal loans for internationals are encouraged if they can see that there is a strong chance your visa will be renewed.
+Another item that will be necessary to show a prospective lending partner for an international loan option will be proof of how long you will be in the United States for.
+Typically, the minimum amount of time a lending partner wants to see is three years, but that can vary by lending partner.
+Also, lending partners of personal loan options for internationals are encouraged if they can see that there is a strong chance your visa will be renewed.

-On top of the items mentioned above, you will also need to show the lender your visa and any work authorization forms you may have (if applicable).
+On top of the items mentioned above, you will also need to show the lending partner your visa and any work authorization forms you may have (if applicable).
 Please remember that these are general tips and suggestions.
-Each loan specifications vary by lender, so if you have any uncertainties about specifics, please reach out to your lender for clarification.
+Each loan option specifications vary by lending partner, so if you have any uncertainties about specifics, please reach out to your lending partner for clarification.

 Let Nomad Credit Help You

-While it may be harder for a non-U.S. citizen or H1B visa holder than a U.S. citizen to get a personal loan from a lender, there are options out there for you.
+While it may be harder for a non-U.S. citizen or H1B visa holder than a U.S. citizen to get a personal loan option from a lending partner, there are options out there for you.
 If you’d like to learn more and/or search for personal loan options visit our main site, at Nomad Credit or email us at firstname.lastname@example.org and we can personally help you start your search.